This specialized track emphasizes clinical and didactic teaching skills, curriculum development and educational research.

-We work closely with the UB/Royal College of Physicians Educator Program to provide you formal training to address the unique demands of teaching in, and outside of, clinical settings; many of our faculty have already gained accreditation from this program.
+We work closely with the Faculty Educator Program to provide you formal training to address the unique demands of teaching in, and outside of, clinical settings; many of our faculty have already gained accreditation from this program.
 You will also have opportunities to participate in seminars on pedagogical and research techniques, from using EndNote to workshops on small-group teaching.

-Contact the program director for a questionnaire regarding your experience and goals as they relate to medical education.
+Contact the Associate Program Director for a questionnaire regarding your experience and goals as they relate to medical education.
 Return it and a copy of your CV for review by the medical educator track committee.